Garth Clark gave the keynote address at the 2012 SNAG Conference.

-The lecture was provocative with many startling conclusions which you may or may not agree with, but I highly recommend listening to his opinions.
-His PowerPoint is not available, but this posts includes a number of links & images he used in his lecture.
+The lecture was provocative with many startling conclusions.
+His PowerPoint is not available, but this post includes a number of links & images he used in his lecture.
 Check out Mark Del Vecchio's & Garth Clark's Facebook page and the internet for more resources.

 "A movement is like a cruise ship...until it springs a leak and sinks."